Changes to the Association’s service due to the Coronavirus

 Due to GCC suspending the bulk uplift service, we have also suspended the pull through service of bulk items from the back court to the pavement.

 We understand that not having the bulk uplifted from the pavements is unsightly and has caused disruption to our tenants and traffic.
 For the items already on the pavements, we have employed our landscaping contractor to uplift and remove these items to the recycling centre – which is of course a substantial cost to the Association.
-We plan to employ our contractor to clear existing bulk until the Council service resumes however it is likely they will only be able to visit each close once every month.

 The cost of this service will be offset against the bulk pull through charge, that we currently collect.
 These costs will be reviewed when we carry out our annual rent review in February 2021.